Root Me Challenge - Decoding Hidden Messages in Tweets using Steganography

 Visual/Auditory Inspection

-- Look for artifacts (e.g., pixel noise in images, static in audio).
+- Look for artifacts like pixel noise (images) or static (audio).

 -